 Records Management staff briefed the SRC on continued discussions with state agencies regarding the possibility of implementing the Capstone approach to email retention.
 First introduced at a 2017 SRC meeting and conceptually modeled after the Federal Capstone Approach, this retention strategy identifies select key email accounts as permanently valuable while classifying the remainder of agency emails as temporarily valuable.
 An initial analysis of 73 Alabama state agencies identified 310 positions, or roughly 1% of employees within state government, which might warrant designation as Capstone email accounts.
 On February 18, 2021, ADAH Director Steve Murray and Records Management staff held a virtual forum with state agencies where they outlined current email preservation obligations under state records law, answered questions, and addressed concerns from agency representatives.
 ADAH staff developed a survey for agencies to complete and intend to update the SRC on the survey results at the second meeting of 2021.

-The second SRC meeting of 2021 will be held on Wednesday, October 27, 2021, at the Alabama Department of Archives and History.
+The second SRC meeting of 2021 will be held virtually, on Wednesday, October 27, 2021.
 Interested individuals are encouraged to attend.